-Alberto is an anarchist activist based in Catalonia.
+Cori is an anarchist activist based in Catalonia.
 He started getting involved in radical social movements when he was a teenager.
 He is passionate about helping the community in topics such as housing welfare, squatting, neighbourhood mutual aid networks, and anti-oppression and feminist movements.
 During the last five years, he has been taking courses on group facilitation to increase his knowledge on human relationships and accompanying processes for both groups and participants.
 He is currently volunteering at Ulex project as a course organiser.

 Neus has been passionate about education since she was 8 years old and went dumpster diving in teachers’ recycling bins for worksheets to help other students learn at break-time.
 She moved from Castellon to Scotland to study Community Education, with a focus on youth work and adult education, where she co-founded The New Leaf Co-op, a successful workers’ co-op in Edinburgh.
 Whilst there Neus developed her understanding of how productivity meets good working conditions meets overturning the food system meets resourcing the commons with resilient and democratically managed capital.
 This passion now underpins her project coordination role at Ulex.